blazing-gig/multi-tenant-poc/README.md

 ## Caches

 Django provides out-of-the-box support for configuring and using various `cache` systems with the web server.
-Typically for a single-tenant web app, there could be zero or more caches configured as part of the `CACHES` dictionary.
+Typically, for a single-tenant web app, there could be zero or more caches configured as part of the `CACHES` dictionary.

 Example: